melon416/daichi-al-fullstack-portfolio/README.md

    - Go to Project Settings → Environment Variables
    - Add `RESEND_API_KEY` with your Resend API key
 4. **Deploy**: Click Deploy - your site will be live in ~2 minutes!
-5. **Add Custom Domain** (optional):
-   - In Vercel, go to Settings → Domains
-   - Add your domain and follow DNS configuration instructions

 ### Required Environment Variables